mederic/RealmPerformanceIssue/README.md

 # How it works?

-To test to be run is `ExampleInstrumentedTest`.
+The test to be run is `ExampleInstrumentedTest`.
 It creates a fresh new realm db containing 150k rows of a fake model filled with random data (`Model0`), and then measure the average duration of X query.

 # Results